DaRUS - the Data Repository of the University of Stuttgart

 Each data set is assigned a DOI (Digital Object Identifier) as ID during creation.
 You must publish the data record so that it can be permanently accessed by the public under this DOI.
 The data record goes through a publication workflow in which it is first checked from a scientific point of view and then from a formal point of view.
 After release, the DOI is registered and the data record is released to the public.

 Allow at least one week for the publishing process.
-After the internal content control it usually takes about 3 working days until you get feedback from the DaRUS team.
+After the internal content control it usually takes up to 3 working days until you get feedback from the DaRUS team.
 Until the actual release and publication of the data set, a revision may be necessary.

 DaRUS offers different degrees of publicity: